AppleInsider may earn an affiliate commission on purchases made through links on our site.

 In both cases, the keyless keyboard changes what is shown depending on the user's need.
 This can include showing a trackpad area in the middle of the keyboard, and rearranging the layout to one that is more ergonomic for the user's hand positioning.

 As a byproduct, the use of a software-defined keyboard layout opens up the possibility of simplifying localization of Apple's hardware, as the same keyboard could be used for any language.
 The flexibility could also allow for unique inputs for specific apps that are not keyboard related, such as sliders or other types of controls.

-Apple has looked into alternative ways for its customers to use future MacBooks without using a physical keyboard.
-In February it received a patent for "Dual display equipment with enhanced visibility and suppressed reflections," where the second screen is used as a dynamic keyboard.
+Apple has looked into other ways for its customers to use future MacBooks without using a physical keyboard.
+In 2018, for instance, it received a patent for "Dual display equipment with enhanced visibility and suppressed reflections," where the second screen is used as a dynamic keyboard.

 The concept is also not limited to dual-display devices, as another patent application was discovered in October 2017 detailing "Electronic Devices with Displays" that could be folded in half.
 A flexible portion in the middle of the display would allow it to fold, effectively allowing an iPad-style device to be shaped similar to a notebook, with the software keyboard residing on one of the two flat sections.

 Apple is known for filing large numbers of patent applications for potential products, many of which do not end up being used in consumer products.
 While it is possible Apple could implement such a keyless keyboard system in a future product, it remains too early to tell if it will happen.